For tax nerds

 Scenario 4: No capital gains (no offsetting gains available)

-Sarah is early in her career, has a small portfolio, and doesn’t have significant taxable capital gains.
-Her Section 1256 losses will first offset any capital gains (zero), then offset up to $3,000 of ordinary income per year, with the remainder carrying forward.
+Sarah has substantial W-2 income but has not sold any positions — her portfolio gains are entirely unrealized.
+She has no realized capital gains this year.
+Her Section 1256 losses will first offset any capital gains (zero this year), then offset up to $3,000 of ordinary income per year, with the remainder carrying forward.

 Annual Section 1256 losses: $20,000 Annual ordinary income offset: $3,000 (statutory limit) Remaining carried forward: $17,000